adloky/smalls/french-classic-b-mbm.md

 "If I Swallow Anything Evil, Put Your Finger Down My Throat..."

 In chaotic positions, it sometimes appears to us as if the correlation of cause and effect breaks down.
 Of course this is an illusion, bred by our own ignorance.
 The 8...Qb6!?
 Poisoned Pawn Line appears to strain the fulcrum of common sense, until it snaps.
 The cause of every effect still remains, even when we can't see it.
 I fear Paul Morphy, if he were alive today, would vomit upon viewing Black's decision to go pawn-hunting, violating the ABC's of opening principle in the most flagrant manner possible.
 A warning: Your losses in this line could be unpleasantly memorable.
 The choice of opening lines yields clues to the motivations of their devotees.
 The Poisoned Pawn Line tells us the following: People who play this line may harbour the criminal gene and are willing to take excessive risks to steal a mere pawn.
-I freely admit that Black's last move, 8...Qb6, fishing for b2, is one of outlandish design. --- Ambition has its costs and in the Poisoned Pawn Line, we are willing to pay the price.
+I freely admit that Black's last move, 8...Qb6, fishing for b2, is one of outlandish design.<skip/>

+Ambition has its costs and in the Poisoned Pawn Line, we are willing to pay the price.
 However, lately in high-level games, top-ten-ranked GMs are experiencing a devil of a time proving even an edge for White.
 So what first began in the 1980s as a sleazy side line, designed to waylay unsuspecting victims, may now have gone legit, championed by no less than the likes of GM Hikaru Nakamura, who uses it as a drawing weapon!
 A bearer of stunning news loves to evoke shock and terror in his or her audience, so brace yourself when I declare to you: Black's pawn grab is sound (at least at the time of this writing).
 Black's queen is the secretly genius jester in a court of unaware fools.
-She continues to play dumb, all the while, laughing inwardly, as she sneaks away with a pawn.<skip/>
+She continues to play dumb, all the while, laughing inwardly, as she sneaks away with a pawn.

 ### (8)The Russian Roulette line   --   ? ? ????   \* (Cyrus Lakdawala)